Lakeshore Road: Street railways on Lakeshore

 An interurban radial line operated by the Toronto and Mimico Electric Railway and Light Company ran along (then) "Lake Shore" Road beginning in 1892, running west as a short stub from Parkdale in Toronto to the Humber River.
 The line was extended to Mimico on July 10, 1893 and reached Long Branch on July 1, 1895.
 It arrived in Port Credit, first to Hurontario Street on December 24, 1905, and then to the Credit River, on November 19 of the following year.

-The line was proposed to be extended to Oakville to meet up with the Hamilton Radial Electric Railway interurban line running from Hamilton on a private right-of-way north of the road, but the connection was never constructed due to financial difficulties.
+The line was proposed to be extended to Oakville to meet up with the Hamilton Radial Electric Railway interurban line running from Hamilton; on the south side of Randall Street, Rebecca Street, and New Street, to the Oakville Station at Thomas Street, although the connection was never constructed due to financial difficulties.

-The line was taken over by the Toronto Transportation Commission on December 1, 1920, and in 1928 the portion from Mimico to Long Branch was converted to a double-track urban streetcar line which still carries cars along Lake Shore Blvd. in Toronto to the present day.
+The line was taken over by the Toronto Transportation Commission on December 1, 1920, and in 1928 the portion from Mimico to Long Branch was converted to a double-track urban streetcar line which still carries cars along Lake Shore Blvd. in Toronto to the present day (routes 501 Queen, 507 Long Branch, 508 Lake Shore, and the overnight 301 Queen).
 The remainder of the route west to Port Credit was abandoned in 1935, due to competition from automobiles and intercity bus service.
 The Hamilton Radial Electric Railway's radial line shut down completely in 1929.

-But street railways would return to Lake Shore Road west of Toronto, albeit only temporarily: During World War II. the TTC extended its Long Branch route tracks a short distance into Toronto Township (now Mississauga) and ran city streetcars to serve an armaments factory from October 1942 until October 1945, but removed them shortly after the end of the war.
+But street railways would return to Lake Shore Road west of Toronto, albeit only temporarily: During World War II. the TTC extended its Long Branch line tracks a short distance into Toronto Township (now Mississauga) and ran city streetcars to serve an armaments factory from October 1942 until October 1945, but removed them shortly after the end of the war.